 Bringing fresh local produce to young children

 Farm2Childcare (F2CC), a first of its kind of program, in Virginia aims to expose children early, to fresh fruits and vegetables, creating a healthy habit for life.
-The Planning Council launched F2CC in Western Tidewater, VA in 2014, with funding from the Obici Health Care Foundation and has plans to expand in 2016 to Chesapeake, Virginia Beach, Norfolk and Portsmouth with funding from Aetna.
+The Planning Council launched F2CC in Western Tidewater, VA in 2014, with funding from the Obici Health Care Foundation and was able to expand into Chesapeake, Virginia Beach, Norfolk and Portsmouth with funding from the Aetna Foundation in 2016.

 The three main goals of Farm2Childcare are: